doc4d/docs/docs/code-editor/write-class-method.md

  |

-The **Comment/Uncomment** command, found in the **Method** menu as well as in the Method editor context menu, is used to mark a group of selected lines of code as single line comments, or, on the contrary, to remove the single line comment characters from a selection.\
+The **Comment/Uncomment** command, found in the **Method** menu as well as in the Code Editor context menu, is used to mark a group of selected lines of code as single line comments, or, on the contrary, to remove the single line comment characters from a selection.\
 To use this command, select the code to be marked as commented, then select the **Comment/Uncomment** command:

 ![](https://doc.4d.com/4Dv19R4/picture/441334/pict441334.en.png) --> ![](https://doc.4d.com/4Dv19R4/picture/441336/pict441336.en.png)

 When the selection contains only active code, the **Comment** command is applied.
 When the selection includes both active code and commented lines, an additional pair of comment characters ( // ) is added to the latter; this way, they will retain their initial commented status if the line is subsequently "uncommented."
 When the selection contains only commented lines, the **Uncomment** command is applied.

 **Note:** The **Comment/Uncomment** command only operates with full lines --- it cannot be used to comment only part of a line.

 ## Using escape sequences

-The Method editor allows you to use escape sequences (also called escape characters).
+The Code Editor allows you to use escape sequences (also called escape characters).
 An escape sequence is a sequence of characters that can be used to replace a "special" character.

 The sequence consists of a backslash \, followed by a character.
 For instance, \t is an escape sequence for the **Tab** character.
 Escape sequences facilitate the entry of special characters: the previous example (\t) replaces the entry "Character(Tab)".

 In 4D, the following escape sequences can be used: